spkenv/spk/crates/spfs/docs/design/design.md

 Each of these objects plays a key role in how spfs tracks filesystem data.

-- **platform** - A platform specifies any number of layers stacked in a specific order
+- **platform** - A platform specifies any number of layers stacked in a specific order.
-- **layer** - A filesystem layer, who's contents are identified by a single contained manifest
+- **layer** - A filesystem layer whose contents are identified by a single contained manifest.
-- **manifest** - Represents a complete filesystem tree (all directories and files)
+- **manifest** - Represents a complete filesystem tree (all directories and files).
-- **tree** - A single directory, with any number of contained entries which may be other directories or files
+- **tree** - A single directory, with any number of contained entries which may be other directories or files.
-- **blob** - An arbitrary container of opaque data, aka a file in the filesystem
+- **blob** - An arbitrary container of opaque data, aka a file in the filesystem.

 ### Object Hashing and Encoding

 All objects in the spfs graph API are binary encodable.
 They can all be deterministically written to and read from a binary representation.
-This binary form of each object is what spfs uses in order to hash and determin the unique digest/identifier for the object.
+This binary form of each object is what spfs uses in order to hash and determine the unique digest/identifier for the object.

-SpFS uses the **sha256** algorithm to hash objects, and a **base32** encoding of that digest when refering to the digest in a human-readable string.
+SpFS uses the **sha256** algorithm to hash objects, and a **base32** encoding of that digest when referring to the digest in a human-readable string.

 These digests are used throughout spfs to uniquely identify and refer to objects.